DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP2.txt

 Any other copyrights and trademarks belong to their respective people and companies/organizations.

-Components of the Retiled project include Python, Qt, QML, PySide6, PyYAML, wp-metro (https://github.com/ajtroxell/wp-metro), Open Sans (https://fonts.google.com/specimen/Open+Sans).
+Components of the Retiled project include libdotdesktop_py from DotDesktop4Win (https://github.com/drewnaylor/dotdesktop4win), Python, Qt, QML, PySide6, PyYAML, wp-metro (https://github.com/ajtroxell/wp-metro), Inter (https://github.com/rsms/inter), pyxdg (https://www.freedesktop.org/wiki/Software/pyxdg/).
 Anything else that's used in the future will be added to this list.